schoolofdevops/ansible-tutorial/manuscript/chapter6.md

 ## Exercises
   * Create host specific variables in host_vars/HOSTNAME for one of the app servers, and define some variables values specific to the host.
 See the output after applying playbook on this node.

-  * Generate MySQL Configurations dynaically using templates and modules.
+  * Generate MySQL Configurations dynamically using templates and modules.
     * Create a template for my.cnf.
 Name it as roles/mysql/templates/my.cnf.j2
-    * Replace parameter values with tempates variables
+    * Replace parameter values with templates variables
     * Define variables in role defaults.